Now is this really a cliche or is it fact?

 Final Thoughts on Your First Offer is The Best Offer

 While this is a bit of a generalization it is often how the buying cycle goes.
 There is a reason why your first offer may be your best offer.

 I also don’t want home sellers to think I am telling them to take the first offer unilaterally.

 This is a discussion to have with your real estate agent and it is time to review comparable properties again.
 Don’t dig in your heels over a few thousand dollars if that is what it comes to early on in the process.
 These home buyers are likely to put in the best offers on your home.

 If you have high buyer interest in the first week this is also when multiple offers can occur.
 As a home seller, if you get multiple offers this is the best situation to be in.

 This is why you will often hear agents say “your first offer is usually your best offer”.
-It is also why it is critical to sell your house early in the process.
-They know the cycle and they know how a majority of home buyers operate.
+It is critical to sell your house early in the process to usually obtain the best price for your home.
+Agents know the cycle and they know how a majority of home buyers operate.

 Other Real Estate Resources: